-Three of these four sculptural works are from the series INFERNO.
+These sculptural works are from the “Earth, Air, Fire and Water” Collection of the series INFERNO.
 Like previous projects, INFERNO is research-base.
-This collection, “Earth, Air, Fire and Water,” exposes objectively measurable aspects of climate changes such as unprecedented wildfires, soaring temperatures, melting Arctic ice, and rising sea levels.
+This collection exposes objectively measurable aspects of climate changes such as retreating glaciers, unprecedented wildfires, soaring temperatures, melting polar ice, and rising sea levels.
 INFERNO is data driven.
 Although the works are abstract, they are accurate representations of scientific records.

 Arctic Ice (2024) from the series INFERNO; Acrylic Sculpture; 13 1/2 x 9 3/8 x 1 1/2 in.